RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Derivation of the RE-PO EM algorithm

 Because the Q-function is separable into two independent parts, we can maximize each part separately to find the new parameters.

 To find the optimal $\theta^{(t+1)}$, we hold $\boldsymbol{\eta}$ fixed and maximize the terms in the Q-function that depend on $\theta$:

-The expression inside the $\arg\min$ is precisely the weighted LCPO loss function, $\mathcal{L}_{\text{LCPO}}(\theta)$.
+The expression inside the $\arg\min$ is precisely the weighted RE-PO loss function, $\mathcal{L}_{\text{RE-PO}}(\theta)$.
 This establishes that the M-step for the policy parameters is equivalent to minimizing this weighted loss, using weights $w_i^{(t)}$ from the E-step.

 To find the optimal $\eta_k^{(t+1)}$ for a specific annotator $k$, we hold $\theta$ fixed and maximize the terms in the Q-function relevant to $\eta_k$.
 These terms only involve samples labeled by annotator $k$ (where $k_i=k$):